Virginia is one of the few states in the US with no casino whatsoever. Now, two high school classmates from Bristol want to change that.

 The winds of change might be blowing in Old Dominion

 On its face, the notion that a traditionally anti-gambling state might allow a casino is a dodgy proposition.
-However, there are signs that things may be changing in Virginia.
+However, there are signs that things may be changing with regards to online gambling in Virginia.

 In April 2018, lawmakers approved HB1609, which will allow Virginia residents to wager on historical horse races.
 These sorts of wagers occur on machines similar to a typical slot machine.